 Downloading a Report

-In some instances, you may wish to download the report as a PDF.
 To download the report as a PDF, go to the Document Viewer for the report, as shown above.
 Click the printer icon in the lower left part of the screen. iThenticate will prepare the PDF and start the download process.